robolence/Virtual-Tours-App/README.md

 // Description //

-Project includes iOS app built with SwiftUI and integrated with native Unity scene(s).
-Some features are not yet available such as the hamburger menu and search options- hoping to get these out within the next few months.
+Project includes iOS app built with SwiftUI and integrated with native Unity scene(s), compatible with light / dark mode.
+Some features are not yet available, i.e. the hamburger menu and search options- hoping to get these out within the next few months.

 // Associated Video //